 The Fasıllar monument is a large statue of the Hittite Storm-god, depicted in a mountainous temple, standing above a mountain god between two lions.
 It is located on the slope of a hill, west of the Fasıllar village of Beyşehir, Konya.
 The statue is 2.75 meters in width and 8 meters in height.
 It weights about 70 tons and made of bazalt stone.
 Its current location is close to its quary, and this suggests that the statue never made it to its final destination.
 Certain parts of the monument is carved in more detail and some other parts are in rough shape.
 Most Hittite monuments are relief type carvings on solid natural rock walls, whereas the Fasıllar monument is carved on a separate rock block.
-It was suggested that the statue was originally made to be moved to the Eflatunpınar monument, but has never been completed and left in Fasıllar (See Eflatunpınar page for a proposed shape of the combined monument).
-Similarities to the Eflatunpınar figures and the Alacahöyük orthostats point to the time of Tudhaliya IV, second half of the 13th century BCE.
+Similarities to the Eflatunpınar figures and the Alacahöyük orthostats point to the time of Tudhaliya IV in the second half of the 13th century BCE.

 The third row of pictures below are from a replica at the Anatolian Civilizations Museum in Ankara.

 Mellaart, J. "The Late Bronze Age Monuments of Eflatun Pınar and Fasıllar near Beyşehir," AnSt 12, 1962: 111-17.